Friday, October 11, 2024

 1. Credit Score Management: You will ensure that at certain times, when your credit score is very important, you do not apply for new credit too often, as this would negatively impact your score due to hard pulls.

-2. Fraud Detection: If you observe hard pulls on your credit report that were not requested by you, it means that maybe someone is fraudulently using your identity.
+2. Fraud Detection: If you observe hard pulls on your credit report that you did not request, it means that maybe someone is fraudulently using your identity.

 3. Loan Shopping: Knowing how multiple hard inquiries for the same type of loan are counted can enable you to shop for the best rates without undue harm to your credit score.